gemhung/video-file-storage-server/README.md

   * It's also a good chance to showcase how I pick up a new framework and how to get familiar with it
   * The implementation focuses more on rust coding to make it neat and clean

+# Storage
+  * For now, we store uploaded files into local hard disk.
+In reality, they should be stored on cloud storage such as aws s3
+  * Under `./storage` dir, it created 10 buckets dir to simulate balancing workload
+  * In reality, some bucket maybe gone accidently and stored files will be gone, too
+  * That's where `consisten hashing` comes to the picture
+  * For now, I implemented the storage class with basic consisten hashing which didn't have rebalance function
+  * Though my implementation didn't have rebalance function, it still use binary search to get the index where data was stored
+  * For more info about `consisten hashing`, see [https://en.wikipedia.org/wiki/Consistent_hashing]

 # Resource
   * We use `rwlock` to protect resource data for now.
 The other way is to use `mpsc` channel
   * `Rwlock` has a better fine grained access but also intruduce more complexity and easier to have deadlock